ElaTwardowska/Mailing/README.md

+#Newsletter

-#Simple newsletter of a random company made during the Coderslab workshops
+Simple newsletter of a random company - made during the Coderslab workshops